Laura Siegemund: Biography

 Siegemund was born to parents Harro (an engineer) and Brigitta Siegemund, and has two siblings.
 She was introduced to tennis by her family at age three.
 Siegemund lived in Riyadh, Saudi Arabia from age four to seven and in Jakarta, Indonesia from nine to ten.
 In 2016, she completed her bachelor's degree in psychology from the University of Hagen.
 Besides German, she is fluent in English and French.
 Her tennis idol growing up was Steffi Graf.

 Career

-2000: Junior years
+2000: Juniors

 Siegemund won the Junior Orange Bowl in the "12 and under" age category as the first German since Steffi Graf in 1981.

 2002–14: ITF Circuit & WTA Tour debut

 In 2002, Siegemund played her first events on the ITF Circuit.
 The following year, she contested her first WTA qualifying in Leipzig, Germany.
 In 2004, she continued playing on ITF tournaments, and won her first ITF doubles title in 2005 in Darmstadt, Germany, and her first ITF singles title in 2006 in Lagos, Nigeria; and in that year also three other ITF doubles titles, but fell in WTA singles qualifying twice.
 In 2007, she won one ITF doubles title, but fell in WTA singles qualifying once.
 She won three ITF doubles titles in 2008 and two ITF doubles titles in 2009, but fell in WTA singles qualifying at the US Open.
 In 2010, she played her first WTA Tour main draw at the Swedish Open, falling in the first round as a qualifier.
 She also won four doubles titles on the ITF Circuit, but fell in WTA tournament singles qualifying once.

 She won one ITF singles title in 2011, but fell in tour singles qualifying nine times (incl.
 Roland Garros, Wimbledon, US Open).
 In 2012, she won three singles titles and one doubles title on the ITF Circuit.
 In 2013, she won three singles titles and two doubles titles on ITF Circuit, but fell in WTA Tour singles qualifying once (again US Open).
 In 2014, she won her first main-draw match on the WTA Tour at the Swedish Open in Båstad, defeating Yaroslava Shvedova in the first round.
 She won two singles titles and two doubles titles on ITF Circuit, but fell in the first round once and in WTA singles qualifying four times (incl.
 Roland Garros, Wimbledon, US Open).